-- A later episode reveals that "whatever contains the image of an angel shall become an angel".
-With it now on DVD, how many times do they show the angels in the episode?
+- A later story reveals that "that which holds the image of an Angel becomes itself an Angel".
+With it now on DVD, how many times do they show the Angels in the episode?

 - Mistaken for Granite: The Weeping Angels are initially thought to be just statues.

 - Mythology Gag: Billy Shipton comments that the police box isn't a real one as, "the phone's just a dummy, and the windows are the wrong size."
 This is a reference to the fact that the TARDIS props over the years have been scaled down versions of the real thing.